LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

    | ?- abolish_category(Category).

-The argument must be an identifier of a defined dynamic category, otherwise an error will be thrown.
+The argument must be an identifier of a defined dynamic category;
+otherwise an error will be thrown.

 .. _categories_directives: